ucscXena/gitbookdocs/technical-documentation/deep-linking-into-xena.md

 _&lt;searchSampleList: \[string, ...\]&gt;_

-Highlights the specified samples in the view.
+Highlight the specified samples in the view.

 _&lt;search: string&gt;_